Albert Benjamin Simpson: Teaching

 In 1887, he began a series of sermons called “Fourfold Gospel” (“4-sided Gospel” or “Full Gospel”) in New York.
 According to him, this concept represents the 4 aspects of the ministry of Jesus Christ: "Jesus our Savior, Sanctifier, Healer, and Coming King".
+This Fourfold understanding defined the evangelical Christianity that emerged from the Restorationist movement and laid a critical theological foundation for the Pentecostal movement.
 The Fourfold Gospel is symbolized in the logo of the C&MA: the Cross (Savior), the Laver (Sanctifier), the Pitcher (Healer), and the Crown (Coming King).
 He came to his special emphasis in ministry through his absolute Christ-centeredness in doctrine and experience.

 Albert Benjamin Simpson was largely Keswickian, teaching the doctrine of entire sanctification heralded by the Higher Life movement.
 Simpson, however, departed from traditional Keswickian teaching in his view of progressive sanctification and rejection of suppressionism.

 Plagued by illness for much of his life since childhood, Simpson believed he experienced divine healing after understanding it to be part of the blessing of abiding in Christ as Life and healing.
 He emphasized healing in his Fourfold Gospel and usually devoted one meeting a week for teaching, testimonies and prayer on these lines.
 Although such teaching isolated him (and the C&MA) from the mainline churches that either did not emphasize or outright rejected healing, Simpson was uncompromising in his beliefs.

 Simpson's heart for evangelism was to become the driving force behind the creation of the C&MA.
 Initially, the Christian and Missionary Alliance was not founded as a denomination, but as an organized movement of world evangelism.